Applications open

 Establishment

 This scholarship was established by the trustees of the will of John Sinclair Cormack to assist students who are studying piano or violin.
-The purpose of the scholarship was to provide funds to be used towards the payment of fees or where it may be considered desirable living allowance and travelling expenses.
+The purpose of the scholarship was to provide funds to be used towards the payment of fees or living expenses.

 For more information on this scholarship, please review the full Terms and Conditions.